umbraco/UmbracoDocs/Umbraco-Cloud/Frequently-Asked-Questions/index.md

 ### What versions of .NET does Cloud support?

-Umbraco Cloud currently runs all projects on .NET 4.5 by default and supports up to 4.5.2, v8 projects runs on 4.7.2.
+Umbraco Cloud currently runs all projects on .NET 4.5 by default and supports up to 4.5.2, v8 projects runs on 4.7.2, and v9 projects runs on .NET 5.0..

 ---